fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/1_closures_and_blocks.md

 The entire block is passed in to the method like any other argument, and it's _up to the method implementation to decide what to do with the block_, or chunk of code, that you passed in.
 The method could take that block and execute it, or just as likely, it could completely ignore it -- it's up to the method implementation to decide what to do with the block of code given to it.

 ### Writing Methods that take Blocks
 In Ruby, _every method can take an optional block as an implicit parameter_.
 You can just tack it on at the end of the method invocation.
+However, just because a method __can__ take a block, doesn't mean it does anything with it.
+In our examples, the block is ignored by our `echo` method - it's almost as if the block wasn't even being passed to the method.
 ```ruby
 def echo(str)
   str